-Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both practical and academic music - in 2012 we were ranked second in the University for music Tripos results.
+Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both practical and academic music - in 2012 we were ranked top in the University for music Tripos results.

 There are opportunities for all students both to participate in and to listen to music of a high standard and in a great range of styles.
 Fitzwilliam College Music Society organises frequent concerts and provides musical opportunities for all members of the College, whatever their musical tastes or level of accomplishment.
 Fitzwilliam has a large and thriving Chapel Choir which performs concerts in Cambridge and further afield as well as singing regular Sunday services.
 Our musicians also regularly join with performers from nearby colleges in ensemble such as Orchestra on the Hill.
 Fitzwilliam is also home to two long-established a capella ensembles, Fitz Barbershop and The Sirens, and is the base for Fitzwilliam Chamber Opera, the only permanent collegiate opera group in Cambridge.